KnpLabs/DoctrineBehaviors/README.md

 The default naming convention (or its customization via trait methods) avoids you to manually handle entity associations.
 It is handled automatically by the TranslationSubscriber.

-In order to use the Translatable trait, you will have to create this `CategoryTranslation` entity.
+In order to use the Translatable trait and interface, you will have to create this `CategoryTranslation` entity.

 ``` php
 <?php